 How to Avoid Scams in Rent-to-Own Leases

 Rent-to-own lease agreements are a great option for homeowners and potential homebuyers alike.
+Rent-to-own works as a rental arrangement that combines renting with the option to purchase the property at a later date.
 However, there are some pitfalls and dangers that potential home buyers thinking about signing these contracts need to look out for.
+The lease term or lease period is a key part of these agreements, and understanding the duration and structure is important for both parties.

 Most Don’t End with a Purchase

-• The tenant may have got evicted or violated the terms of the lease
+• The tenant may have been evicted or violated the terms of the lease.

 Landlords with Bad Intentions